“Can’t wait for Christmas ? Join in with us as we count down to the big day with a different offer for the 12 days of Christmas”

 In cold, wintery, frosty weather you can get away with storing turf for a couple of days.
 In early spring when air temperature is below six or seven degrees, you can store turf for 24 hours.

 Late spring, summer and autumn – don’t even try it!
 As air temperature rises, turf shelf life falls.
-When the air temperature reaches double figures you really should lay your turf within 8 hours of it being delivered.
+When the air temperature reaches double figures you really should lay your turf within as soon as it is delivered.
 If not, you risk it suffering from turf heat stress – which is often fatal.
 In an emergency, unroll all of your turf so that every blade of grass can see daylight, then keep it watered until it can be laid properly.
 Lay within 48 hours and definitely before the new roots start to grow.

 Ready to get started?
 Use the Quick Quote calculator to quickly compare our products